-- The first case is presented in Fig. 16a where the cyclone centre is nested within an elongated, meridional structure of high 480 values of relative vorticity at 850 hPa.
-This elongated structure is fairly consistent with the direct model outputs (cyclone #24 in the supplementary material).
-However, in the model outputs there is also a secondary local maximum of relative vorticity south of the actual centre.
-The balanced fields in Fig. 16a instead capture this secondary centre as a southward extension of high values of relative vorticity.
-Such dual-centred cyclones have been found in several locations in the extratropics (Hanley and Caballero, 2012).
-Figure 16b shows that the primary cyclone centre (depicted by the magenta dot) is collocated with the 485 local minimum of the imposed geopotential field by $q{co}$ .
+is co-located with the local minimum of the imposed geopotential field by q{co} .
 Therefore, this cyclone is clearly intensified by baroclinic instability.
 Interestingly, the geopotential field imposed by the non-conserved PV also presents a local minimum, but this minimum is coincident with the secondary centre of the cyclone located to the south of the primary centre.
-Consequently, a dual centre of a cyclone may be formed due to different processes and a cyclone could be characterized as a diabatically or baroclinically driven system depending on the choice of its representative centre.
-A case of a Mediterranean cyclone with a dual centre has 490 been recently shown by Carrio et al., (2020).
+Consequently, a dual centre of a cyclone may be formed due to different processes, and a cyclone could be characterised as a diabatically or baroclinically driven system depending on the choice of its representative centre.
+A case of a Mediterranean cyclone with a dual centre has been recently shown by Carrió et al. (2020).
 In their case study analysis, the authors showed that a secondary cyclone centre was nested within a main, primary cyclone.
-The latter corresponded to baroclinic low pressure cyclone, related to a clear frontal structure, while the secondary cyclone centre was related to a local pressure minimum generated by convection. - The second cyclone case (Fig. 16b) corresponds to one of the few cyclones in our dataset that presents exceptionally high 495 values of $q{mo}$ at 850 hPa.
+The latter corresponded to a baroclinic low-pressure cyclone, related to a clear frontal structure, while the secondary cyclone centre was related to a local pressure minimum generated by convection.

+The second cyclone case (Fig. 16b) corresponds to one of the few cyclones in our dataset that presents exceptionally high values of $q{\rm mo}$ at 850 hPa.
 This rather deep cyclone (990 hPa) is located to the southwest side of Sardinia and is related to a rather "irregular" PV streamer, when compared to the previous exemplary cases (Fig. 16d).
-The streamer presents an eastwest direction along 37°N, enters the region from the Atlantic Ocean and has lower values of PV than the other examples shown.
-The geopotential field imposed by $q{co}$ at 850 hPa is characterized by an anticyclonic circulation centred over Italy and a cyclonic circulation centred over North Africa.
-The cyclone centre in Fig. 16b is located between these two opposite 500 circulations and, therefore, qco does not contribute significantly to the cyclonic circulation, at least during the cyclone mature stage.
+The streamer presents an east-west direction along 37° N, enters the region from the Atlantic Ocean and has lower values of PV than the other examples shown.
+The geopotential field imposed by q{co} at 850 hPa is characterised by an anticyclonic circulation centred over Italy and a cyclonic circulation centred over North Africa.
+The cyclone centre in Fig. 16b is located between these two opposite circulations, and, therefore, q{co} does not contribute significantly to the cyclonic circulation, at least during the cyclone mature stage.
 On the other hand, the sum of all non-conserved PV tracers in Fig. 16f shows rather high values that are concentrated around the cyclone centre.
 This leads to a strong geopotential gradient in Fig. 16f centred over the cyclone centre.
-The $q{mo}$ term represents about 80% of these high positive values (not shown) and therefore momentum forcing has a leading role in the development of the cyclone.
+The $q{\rm mo}$ term represents about 80 % of these high positive values (not shown), and therefore momentum forcing has a leading role in the development of the cyclone.